AkhileshTandur/SUPPLY-CHAIN-MANAGEMENT-/README.md

 Excel Dashboard

 SQL Queries
 This project includes SQL queries for data extraction, transformation, and analysis.
-Example queries:

--- Retrieve total sales by state
-SELECT State, SUM(Sales) AS Total_Sales
-FROM Sales_Data
-GROUP BY State
-ORDER BY Total_Sales DESC;

--- Identify product-wise sales performance
-SELECT Product_Category, SUM(Sales) AS Product_Sales
-FROM Sales_Data
-GROUP BY Product_Category
-ORDER BY Product_Sales DESC;

 📧 Contact
 For any queries or collaborations, feel free to reach out: